 Most homes in the Houston area rely on natural gas furnaces for heat.
 Although this is an affordable way to keep your family comfortable during the winter, natural gas does have some issues that concern homeowners.
 One of the most common situations that alarm homeowners is an unusual odor around the furnace.
-If you notice an odor near your furnace, Texas Pride AC & Heating is happy to help.
+If you notice an odor near your furnace, Texas Pride is happy to help.
 There are times, though, when a smell near your furnace is not necessarily serious.

 What Does Natural Gas Smell Like?

 Natural gas, as well as propane, is odorless.
 Because gas leaks can lead to carbon monoxide poisoning, explosions, and fires, a substance is added by the gas company to produce a distinctive smell.
 This is the rotten egg or sulfur odor that you notice when there is a gas leak.